Anaminus/rbxmk/doc/libraries.md

 [table][table]     | Extensions to the standard table library.
 [sym][sym]         | Symbols for accessing instance metadata.
 [types][types]     | Fallbacks for constructing certain types.

-Additionally, each source provides a library that enables access to the source.
-See the [Sources document](sources.md) for more information about each source library.

 The **\_RBXMK_VERSION** global variable is defined as a string containing the current version of rbxmk, formatted according to [semantic